GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 For example, system notifications on macOS don't support images and actions (buttons and inline replies).

 Chrome also has a custom notifications for all desktop platforms.
-You can enable it by setting a `chrome://flags/#enable-system-notifications` flag to the `Disabled` state.
+You can enable it by setting the `chrome://flags/#enable-system-notifications` flag to the `Disabled` state.

 ### Icon